SFTP to SMS

 File.CorruptThe file was unparsable.

-EmptySend.NoValidMessagesThe file either contained no valid messages or the supplied messages could not be sent (eg. all numbers have already opted out).
+EmptySend.NoValidMessagesThe file either contained no valid messages or the supplied messages could not be sent (e.g. all numbers have already opted out).

 InternalServerErrorAn internal error has occurred.
 If the error persists, please contact support.